low histamine chicken salad recipe histamine intolerance

 • 1 small chicken breast, diced

-• 1 hard boiled egg, halved
+• 1 hard boiled egg, halved (omit if you don't tolerate eggs)

 • ½ cup roasted Brussels sprouts, halved